JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_1.md

 # The Reality of God

 The Father is universal spirit, the source of truth, primal reality, and father personality.
-God is not an anthropomorphic concept, the "noblest work of man."
+God is not an anthropomorphic concept, the “noblest work of man.”
 In human experience, knowledge of the actuality of the existence of God is dependent on the indwelling spirit that gives rise to God-consciousness and the urge to seek God and to be like him.
 The existence of God (who is spirit) cannot be demonstrated by materialistic means, but is reasonable to logic and philosophy, is essential to religion, and is the hope of personal survival.
 The proof of God's existence is in the experiencing of his presence.